KuruKurumin/Rio-Reincarnation-Music-Mod/README.md

 Any images tagged to the audio files will DRASTICALLY increase load times, creating lag and freezes where there would otherwise be none.
 I recommend using a tag editor (https://github.com/Martchus/tageditor) or (https://sourceforge.net/projects/kid3/) to get rid of any pictures/metadata that the converted .ogg files may still have.
 Of course, a program like iTunes can also do this, albeit less conveniently.
-(With tageditor) DO NOT use the Delete button to delete all tags, as this will make the file unplayable and the game will crash when trying to load it.
+(With tageditor) DO NOT use the Delete button to delete all tags, as this will delete ALL tags and make the file unplayable, the game will then crash when trying to load it.
-I found that some programs (like foobar2000) tended to leave stray empty bytes (rows and rows of 0s) behind in the song file when removing metadata and pictures.
+I found that some programs (like foobar2000) tended to leave stray empty bytes (rows and rows of 00s) behind in the song file when removing metadata and pictures.
 You may not care.
 Removing ALL metadata is not strictly necessary, but removing the picture certainly is, assuming you enjoy not waiting 15 seconds every time the song changes in-game.

 Audio volume can always be adjusted in-game if the songs you choose are too loud or quiet.
 I found myself turning the volume down by about 2 in the menu after using my music pack with music from the anime.